lsst/rtn-045/index.rst

 Data visualizations should use the guidance for `Colorblind-friendly plots`_.

 **Caption and alt-text:**
-All figures should be numbered have both a caption and an `Alternative-text (alt-text)`_ statement.
+All figures should be numbered, and have both a caption and an `Alternative-text (alt-text)`_ statement.
 The motivation and guidance for writing alt-text is provided under :ref:`Accessibility considerations<accessibility-considerations>`.